Jinyi-Wang/AppRec/README.md

 # AppRec

 Some of the codes in my research.
 My research aims to recommend mobile applications for users.
+The paper about my research entitled "Application Recommendation based on Metagraphs: Combining Behavioral and Published Information" has been accepted by the IEEE Computers, Software, and Applications Conference (COMPSAC 2023) as a full paper.
+If you find this code useful in your research, please consider citing my paper.

 ## crawler.py